Problems of POP

 - No proper way method for Exception handling.

 The OOP is newer than POP.
-So OOP has came with the solution to most the problems found in POP.
+So, OOP has come with the solution to most the problems found in POP.
 Such as,

 - Data in OOP is secured as they under cover of classes and their usage by functions can be authorized.